Multibagger stock should have No Debt, High ROE and ROCE, Low PE Ratio, Future growth, Market leader, Ethical Management, Experience

 Any investors who have made big money from the market had invested in stocks when they were not penny stocks but when they were market leaders or were becoming market leaders in a few years to come.

 How to Identify Multibagger Stocks?

-I don’t mind elongated time of 10 years but the more important criteria is 10x because if you look at Tata Steel that we invested at around 220 in Feb, it has touched 360 in few month’s time but then it is not multibagger for me yet though it has given stellar return for a short period of time.
+I don’t mind an elongated time of 10 years.
+Still, the more critical criteria are 10x because if you look at Tata Steel, which we invested at around 220 in Feb, it has touched 360 in a few months but is not multibagger for me yet though it has given a stellar return for a short period.

-So here are few things that a multi bagger stock should have
+So here are a few things that a multibagger stock should have

 1. No Debt

 The company should be debt free in their inception stages as well as in their growth stages.
 You cannot just allow your profits to be taken away by bankers.

 Any company with low to no debt for me has a very good chance of becoming a multibagger.

 Growing companies can be overwhelmed with growth and borrow aggressively for expansions, but it can be a tangle if they cannot pay off in time or growth numbers are not in line with expectations.